 In 2009 CVB came out with Notice no. 09-16 (regarding SAM's 624, 625, 626 and 627 for alternative Leptospira bacterin ELISA potency release testing).
-This allowed for Leptospira bacterins that are labeled for use in cattle and swine (not dogs), to be potency tested with the CVB approved alternative in-vitro ELISA's without extensive host animal testing.
+This allowed for Leptospira Bacterins that are labeled for use in cattle and swine (not dogs), to be potency tested with the CVB approved alternative in-vitro ELISA's without extensive host animal testing.
 The hope is that these ELISA tests can ultimately replace the hamster potency release tests.
-After many years of work, Colorado Serum Company has been able to get these ELISA's (SAM's 624, 625, 626 and 627) to work on individual serovars and with lab scale final product.
-The new master seeds have been established and still need to be approved by USDA/APHIS/CVB before production scale material can be tested with the ELISA's and correlated to the hamster tests (9-CFR 113.101 thru 113.104) for multiple sequential serials before getting full CVB approval to officially replace the hamster test.
-This is why hamster use is currently down for Colorado Serum Company in 2017-18.
+After many years of work, our company has been able to get these ELISA's (SAM's 624, 625, 626 and 627) to work on individual serovars and with lab scale final product.
+The new master seeds have been established and approved by USDA/APHIS/CVB in 2019 and we have done correlative potency studies with the ELISA's and the hamster tests for the 4 serovars for multiple sequential serials of final product earlier in 2020.
+This is the reason for increased hamster use over 2019-2020.
+This work produced correlation in 3 sequential serials for L. Pomona and L. canicola, but not for L. grippotyphosa and L. icterohaemorrhagiae.
+We will request modifications to our ELISA testing to help achieve correlation for L. gripptyphosa and L. icterohaemorrhagiae going forward.
+We are waiting for CVB approval to hopefully allow us to replace the hamster test with the ELISA test for the L. pomona and L. canicola fractions at least.
+Our company is also exempt from the back-titration requirement in vaccination-challenge potency assays for Leptospira serogroups canicola, icterohaemorrhagiae, pomona and grippotyphosa.
+Removal of the back-titration hamsters reduces animal use by ~50% in the current in-vivo potency assays.